-The first statement creates a LsmMpi object and takes two arguments.
+The first statement creates an LsmMpi object and takes two arguments.
 The numWorker Processes argument specifies the number of MPI processes to use for calculations.
-In this example we choose to run a serial simulation (with only one worker process) however we could just as easily set this argument to a larger value for a MPI-parallel simulation (if you have access to a computer with multiple processor cores/CPUs).
+In this example we choose to run a serial simulation (with only one worker process).
+However we could just as easily set this argument to a larger value for a MPI-parallel simulation (if you have access to a computer with multiple processor cores/CPUs).
 The second argument (mpiDimList) specifies the manner in which the domain will be divided amongst the worker processes.
 The first coordinate refers to the number of subdivisions in the x-direction whilst the second and third coordinates specify the number of subdivisions in the y- and z-directions respectively.
 It is important that you set numWorkerProcesses to be equal to the total number of subdomains specified by the mpiDimList.

 The second statement (sim.initNeighbourSearch) specifies the type of particles used in the simulation.
 The two most common particle types are NRotSphere and RotSphere. sim.initNeighbourSearch also sets two parameters for the contact detection algorithm.
 The gridSpacing parameter defines the size of cubic cells used to identify contacting particles.
 This parameter needs to be larger than the maximum particle diameter.
 The verletDist parameter determines the frequency with which the contact lists are updated.
 If any particle moves a distance greater than verletDist the lists are updated.
-Optimal values for these two parameters satify the inequality gridSpacing > 2× maxRadius + verletDist.
+Optimal values for these two parameters satisfy the inequality gridSpacing $> 2 \times \text{maxRadius} + \text{verletDist}$ .
 Reducing the verletDist will result in more accurate force calculations (because new contacts will be detected earlier) but the lists will be updated more frequently, which is computationally expensive.
-In most cases, the gridSpacing should be set to approximately 2.5× the maximum particle radius and the verletDist should be approximately 0.2× the minimum particle radius.
+In most cases, the gridSpacing should be set to approximately $2.5 \times \text{the maximum particle radius}$ and the verletDist should be approximately $0.2 \times \text{the minimum particle radius}$ .